MMZK1526/Haskell-RM/README.md

 ### Gödelisation

 Intriguingly, there is a ONE TO ONE correspondence between natural s and Register Machines (**Gödelisation**).
-In other words, any natural  uniquely represents a Register Machine and *vice versa*.
+In other words, any natural number uniquely represents a Register Machine and *vice versa*.

 The foundation of Gödelisation lies in the following functions: let `F(x, y) = 2^x + (2y + 1)` and `f(x, y) = F(x, y) - 1`, it can be proven that the former is a bijection between pairs of natual s to positive s and the latter a bijection to natural s: